Pivoting the U.S. Healthcare System: A Guide to Making Health Reform Work

 Long Look Forward

-To help these physician leaders see the future more clearly through these murky waters, I discussed the quantitative and qualitative trajectories of the major US healthcare programs – including Medicare and employment based insurance – and policy initiatives that cut across public and private systems and payers, such as transparency and accountability.
-I then described a future where healthcare providers and clinicians would be responsible for demonstrating the clinical and economic outcomes their care was delivering, how payments would be tied to these outcomes, and how doing this would be facilitated by electronic medical records and population-based analytical systems.
+In June 2003, I was invited to address the Presidents of the State Medical Societies about “The Future of the US Healthcare System.”
+To help these physician leaders see the future more clearly through murky waters, I discussed how the trajectories of the major US healthcare programs (including Medicare and employment-based insurance) were leading to greater transparency and accountability for both clinical and economic outcomes.
+I then described a future where clinicians and providers would be responsible for the outcomes their care was producing, how payments would be tied to those outcomes, and how documenting those outcomes would be facilitated by electronic medical records and population-based analytical systems.

 The reaction of the assembled physician leaders was one of dismissive disbelief.
 This was 2003.
 The world had come through Y2K unscathed, the dot-bomb recession was over, and the stock market was rising every week.
 Their primary question was ‘who will pay us to put in electronic medical records and to provide information about quality and costs?’
 They didn’t believe my answer that those who wanted the information – such as health insurance companies and government agencies – would pay them to provide data and information about quality and costs.
 Those reactions were not unreasonable at the time, since I suspect most of this group was planning to retire within the next 10 years.
 (This was before the Great Recession turned their 401k accounts into 101k amounts.)
 However, while 2003 was generally a time of great uncertainty for the U.S. healthcare system, the year ended with the passage of a new law – the Medicare Modernization Act (MMA) – that included the new Medicare prescription drug benefit, and it was the first of several major laws driving fundamental transformation of the US healthcare systems.